 \subsection{Zeta function method { \bf and temperature corrections}}

 Let us now briefly point out some necessary elements of the zeta function method to implement temperature corrections.
-In this spirit, an operator $\hat{A}_4$, in a four-dimensional Euclidian spacetime\footnote{In essence, a four-dimensional Euclidian spacetime is reached by making $t=-i\tau$ in Eqs. \eqref{LE} and \eqref{KGmassless}.}, with eigenvalues $\lambda_{\sigma}$, has an associated generalized zeta function written as \cite{Hawking1977, Elizalde1994book, Aleixo:2021cfy}
+In this spirit, an operator $\hat{A}_4$, in a four-dimensional Euclidean spacetime\footnote{In essence, a four-dimensional Euclidean spacetime is reached by making $t=-i\tau$ in Eqs. \eqref{LE} and \eqref{KGmassless}.}, with eigenvalues $\lambda_{\sigma}$, has an associated generalized zeta function written as \cite{Hawking1977, Elizalde1994book, Aleixo:2021cfy}

 where $\sigma$ stands for the spectrum of eigenvalues\footnote{The set of quantum modes in our case.} of $\hat{A}_4$, which may not always be discrete.
 Note that the expression above converges, in four dimensions, for Re$(s) > 2$ and it is regular at $s=0$.
 It can also be analytically extended to a function of $s$, with poles at $s=2$ and $s=1$ \cite{Elizalde1994book}.